Category Archives: Uncategorized

 Are Barndominiums Safe in Rain?

-Unlike traditional homes that are built from mostly wood materials, metal barndominiums are constructed from steel frames and metal siding that keep them protected from water damage.
+Unlike traditional homes that are built from mostly wood materials, metal barndominiums are constructed from steel frames and metal siding that keep them protected from water damage and corrosion.
 This means these structures are also not susceptible to rot or other wood-related water ailments.
 When a heavy storm comes through, you can be at ease knowing that mold and mildew are not spreading through your home.
 The steel sheeting used in these metal structures is also galvanized, making them resistant to rust as well.
 As an added benefit, by protecting against water damage, the metal materials in this residential building also helps keep critters such as termites, ants, or other unwelcome pests away.

 Are Barndominiums Safe in Lightning?